Yeemster/CMPE-131-2_Term_Project-/Specification.md

 * The client/user needs to be correctly authenticated or logged in to the application.
 * The client/user needs to be navigated to the notes page
 ### Triggers
-User clicks on create markdown file button
+User clicks on create or input markdown file button
 ### Primary Sequence
 1. User clicks on create note.
-1. System creates a markdown file.
+1. System creates or inputs a markdown file.
-1. System displays the markdown file as a black page.
+1. System displays the markdown file as a black page or formats it based on its syntax.
 1. User types input into the file using markdown syntax.
 1. System takes the syntax and converts it into a formatted visualization.
 ### Primary Postconditions
 * System displays the text back onto the screen
 ### Alternate Sequences
-* User inputs the markdown file.
+1. User inputs/creates the markdown file:
+2. The file has incorrect syntax or user puts in incorrect syntax
+3. The system displays the incorrect syntax without formatting it or an error message
 ### Alternate Trigger
-* User clicks on input markdown file button
+* User clicks on input/create button, however puts in incorrect syntax
 ### Alternate Postconditions
-* System displays the text back onto the screen.
+* System displays the incorrect syntactical text back onto the screen.